First time in his career, as a pollster, he has no idea what's going to happen in the election.

 I'm not ashamed to say that.

-I mean, I know you feel liberated and happy, but you know, I can't for myself, I can't imagine this happening to me the other way around.
+I mean, I know you feel liberated and happy, but you know, I can't, for myself, I can't imagine this happening to me the other way around.

-I can't imagine somebody opening my eyes and for example making me vote Obama.
+I can't imagine somebody opening my eyes and, for example, making me vote Obama.

 This is this could be big.

-Okay, from the politico, it is more blame in advance if Obama loses.
+It is more blame in advance if Obama loses.

-This time it's the youth vote was ignored.
+This time, it's the youth vote was ignored.

 If Obama loses, rock the vote.